-TAG Oil is dependent on an oil sales contract with the Cheal Oil and Gas Field's sole crude customer, Shell, which expires on December 31, 2015.
+TAG Oil is dependent on oil sales contracts with the Cheal Oil and Gas Field's sole crude customer, OMV, which both expire on December 31, 2017.
 TAG Oil is also dependent on an oil storage contract with EIL, which is on an ongoing basis subject to termination by EIL or TAG Oil.
 Cheal crude oil is stored and sold via these contracts and TAG Oil's revenue depends substantially upon them.
-See information under the heading "Risk Factors".
+For further detail please refer to the heading "Material Contracts" and "Risk Factors".
 TAG Oil is not dependent on any gas sales contracts.